Résumé: Description

-In many contexts, a résumé is typically limited to one or two pages of size A4 or letter-size, highlighting only those experiences and qualifications that the author considers most relevant to the desired position.
-Many résumés contain keywords or skills that potential employers are looking for via applicant tracking systems (ATS), make heavy use of active verbs, and display content in a flattering manner.
+In many contexts, a résumé is typically limited to one or two pages of size A4 or letter-size, highlighting only those experiences and qualifications that are being sought by the employer as listed in their job description.
+Many résumés contain keywords or skills that potential employers are looking for and are identified by the use of an applicant tracking systems (ATS).
+In addition to skills and keywords, effective résumés make heavy use of action verbs to display their duties and accomplishments in a flattering manner.
 Acronyms and credentials after the applicant's name should be spelled out fully in the appropriate section of the résumé to increase the likelihood they are found in a computerized keyword scan.